pattan9955/tp/docs/tutorials/RemovingFields.md

    :bulb: **Tip:** Removing usages may result in errors.
 Exercise discretion and fix them.
 For example, removing the `address` field from the `Person` class will require you to modify its constructor.
    </div>

-1. Repeat the steps for the remaining usages of `Address`
+1. Repeat the step for the remaining usages of `Address`

 After you are done, verify that the application still works by compiling and running it again.